ITIL is the world’s standard when it comes to IT Service Management (ITSM) methodology

 Incident management, problem management, and knowledge management are frequently interrelated.
 ITCC’s modules integrate together, creating a powerful network of resources to resolve incidents and understand problems.

-There are a number of ways to track incident management processes.
+There are several ways to track incident management processes.
 Typical metrics include:

 Problem management in an ITIL environment strives to prevent incidents from occurring, through proactive problem management, and if they do occur, prevent them from reoccurring through reactive problem management.
 Effective problem management increases service availability, improves service quality, and reduces costs.